About the Journal

-The Asia Pacific Journal of Health Management (APJHM) is a peer reviewed journal for managers of organisations offering health and aged care services.
+The Asia Pacific Journal of Health Management (APJHM) is a peer-reviewed journal for managers of organisations offering health and aged care services.
 It was launched as the official journal of the Australasian College of Health Service Management in 2006.
 It is currently published as a collaboration between ACHSM and the Society for Health Administration Programs in Education (SHAPE), following a Memorandum of Understanding signed in July 2019.

 The mission of the APJHM is to advance understanding of the management of health and aged care service organisations within the Asia Pacific region through the publication of empirical research, theoretical and conceptual developments and analysis and discussion of current management practices.

 - contributing to the professional development of health and aged care managers; and promoting ACHSM and the discipline to the wider community.

 *Print 1(1);2006 - 5(1);2010 Online 4(2);2009 - current

 * ISSN 2204-3136 (online); ISSN 1833-3818 (print)